damaratix/sans-holiday-hack-2021/sources/challenge5.md

 ===
 *Evaluate the USB data in /mnt/USBDEVICE/*

-First of all, let's see what does `/mnt/USBDEVICE` contain.
+First of all, let's see what `/mnt/USBDEVICE` contains:

 ```Shell
 $ ls -l /mnt/USBDEVICE